jrofurtado/docker-monitor-health-app/Development.md

 3. Use of React Hooks to manage the state: `useState`, `useEffect`, `useSelector`, `useDispatch`
 4. Use of Material UI to manage the UI: `@material-ui/core`, `@material-ui/icons`
 5. Use of Axios to manage the API calls: `axios`
-6. Use of react-diff-view to show the differences between the logs: `react-diff-view`
+6. Use of react-diff-view to show the differences between the logs: `react-diff-viewer-continued`

-## How Redux Toolkit was used
+7. Use Of Keycloak to manage the authentication: `keycloak-js`

+## Folder Structure

-1. Create the store
+1. `src` folder contains the main code
-2. Create the reducers
+2. `src/components/App ` contains the main app
-3. Create the actions
+3. `src/components/ApplicationsList` contains the ApplicationsList components
-4. Create the selectors
+4. `src/components/DatePickers` contains the DatePickers components
-5. Create the slices
+5. `src/components/Header` contains the Header component

-## How React Router was used

-1. Create the routes
-2. Create the links

-## How React Hooks was used

-1. Create the state
-2. Create the effects
-3. Create the selectors
-4. Create the dispatchers

-## How Material UI was used

-1. Use of the components
+6. `src/components/Pages` contains the Pages components
-2. Use of the icons
+7. `src/components/Service` contains the Service components like the ServiceHistory and ServiceInformation
-3. Styling the components
+8. `src/components/Status` contains the Status components

-## How Axios was used
+9. `src/webnotification` contains the webnotification component

-1. Create the API calls with base in the backend
+10. `src/mocks` contains the mocks for the API calls to make the front-end development easier
+11. `src/redux-store` contains the redux store and the reducers
+12. `src/resources` contains the resources like interfaces and requests